re-data/re-data/docs/docs/getting_started/example_project/toy_shop_data.md

 # Welcome to a toy shop!

-Welcome to a re_data getting started tutorial.
+Welcome to the re_data "Getting started" tutorial.
 We will prepare, analyze and monitor toy shop data here.
 The toy shop is a fictional e-commerce shop 🙂

-It's an example of how a re_data project can work and help you improve data in your data warehouse
+It's an example of how a re_data project can work and help you improve data in your data warehouse.

 ## Toy shop data
-Toy shop DB has currently just 4 tables:
+Toy shop DB has currently just 6 tables:
   - customers
   - orders
   - order_items